aniessaterps/CMSE202_Honors_Project/README.md

 To answer these questions I am going to model each of these situations using a class.
 The different neighboors are going to be the objects of that class, and each situation is going to be a different instance of that class.
 Each person is going to be almost identical except for their specific situation (divorce, buying a house, or being unemployed).
-They are all going to have a salary of 70,000, save 10% of their income, and put their money into a high yield savings account.
-With a .5% APY (Annual percentage yield).
+They are all going to have a salary of 70,000, save 10% of their income, and put their money into a high yield savings account with a .5% APY (Annual percentage yield).
+That is the ammount of interest that the account gets each year.
+This is the simpilest way to model a retirement fund without including investing.